oracle/bpftune/CONTRIBUTING.md

 support iperf3 runs within the same system.
 Tests should validate tuning behaviour works, and ideally improves performance.
 In addition, ensure to test both legacy (where legacy mode is forced via "-L") and non-legacy modes.
+See ./TESTING.md for more details on tests.